ut-ims-robotics/ai_controller/README.md

  - Open terminal window:</br>

         roslaunch ai_controller ai_controller.launch
- - To check the Twist messages with angular position of object "person" published:
+ - To check the Twist messages with angular position of object "person" published in new terminal window:

         rostopic echo cmd_vel